-*Small Group meetings are currently online through Zoom.
+*Some Small Group meetings currently happening in-person at the church, while others are continuing online through Zoom.
 Please contact a group leader for more information on joining a small group and staying connected during this time.

 Small Groups are the life of our church and the key to our growth as individuals.
 Small Groups meet weekly Monday-Friday throughout the greater Seattle area.
 Each group meets for about 2 hours; we know people are busy, so our groups make sure to start and end on time.